PySport/tracking_data_container/RFC.md

 The container combines high-performance, zero-copy data access with a rich metadata model, enabling efficient workflows, semantic column selection, and reproducibility.
 All packages in the ecosystem are expected to use this container as the primary I/O interface.

-Note: it should probably extend the `TrackingDataset` from kloppy.

 ---

 ## Motivation

 As tracking pipelines grow across football and other sports, the need for modularity, performance, and inter-package interoperability becomes critical.
+A growing number of open-source packages in football analytics are duplicating functionality across parsing, modeling, and data management.
+This [comparison spreadsheet](https://docs.google.com/spreadsheets/d/1sfkqxkmtmQkXmkHiuNz-kvBvTLL7UWpCHdLuxW4zAF4/edit?gid=0#gid=0) illustrates overlapping efforts across different research groups and tools.
+A shared container can reduce fragmentation and foster interoperability.

 Current challenges: